qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 Individual cells were collected with a microcapillary connected to a mouth pipette and washed by transferring them into droplets of 1 mg/mL phosphate-buffered saline-bovine serum albumin for three times before lysis.
 The 2.5-μL lysis reaction consists of 0.25-μL 100mM Tris-EDTA (1M Tris + 0.1M EDTA), 0.125μL Qiagen protease, 0.075μL 10% triton X-100, 0.05μL1MKCL,and2μLH2O.
 The cell lysis was carried out at 50°C for 3 h to digest the proteins binding on the gDNA and then 70°C for 30 min to inactivate the protease.
 After that, a 7.5-μL tagmentation mixture including 2 μL 5×TAPS_PEG8K (50 mM TAPS-NaOH (or KOH), pH 8.3 (RT), 25 mM MgCl2, 40% PEG8K), and 1μL0.2ng/μL adaptor conjuncted Tn5 enzyme (Vazyme, Cat.
 S601-01) was added into each cell lysate.
 The tagmentation reaction was carried out at 55°C for 10min, followed by adding 2.5-μL0.2%SDSand standing at room temperature for 5min to stop tagmentation, releasing the fragmented gDNA.
 Then, strand displacement of the Tn5 adaptors and amplification of the fragmented gDNA was carried out using 0.025U/μLTksGflexDNA Polymerase (TAKARA, Cat.
 R060B), 560nM I5 PCR primer which containing 16 bp cell barcode (5′ AATGATACGGCGACCACCGAGATCTNNNNNNNNNNNNNNN NTCGTCGGCAGCGTC3′).
 The PCR program was 72°C 3min, 98°C 1 min, and then 20 cycles of 98°C for 15s, 60°C for 30s, and 68°C for 5min.
 After that, gDNA amplicons using different barcode primers were pooled together and purified with 0.4 volume of Ampure PB beads (Pacific Biosciences Ref.
 No. 100-265-900) for twice.
 These purified amplicons were quantifiedusingQubit,andabout1μg amplified products was used to construct libraries for Pacbio sequencing using SMRTbell Template Prep Kit v.1.0-SPv3 (Pacific Biosciences Ref.
 No. 100-991-900).

 Because of the transposon approach, adaptor has been added, each sequence is ended with part of the sequence of adaptor, so there is no need for random primers to amplify the whole genome, but only the I5 primer that specifically identifies the adaptor is needed, except that barcode needs to be added to label multiple cells to facilitate the difference after hybrid sequencing, saving cost and improving throughput

+## Transfection

+Transfection introduces nucleic acids into cells to study gene function, essential for RNAi and CRISPR experiments.
+They have chemical or physical methods.

+### Forward Transfection
+Forward transfection involves plating cells first and then adding a mixture of siRNA (or DNA) and transfection reagent for 10 cm and 15 cm dishes

+### Reverse Transfection
+Adds the nucleic acid and transfection reagent mixture to culture wells before the cells, good for small-volume cultures like 96-well plates.

 ## Transcription Factors: Key Regulators of Gene Expression